ricardoues/CarND-MPC/README.md

 | 25| 22 | 19  | 16  | 13  |
 |---|---|---|---|---|

 The best value was 13.
-I noticed that sometimes the vehicle would likely steer off the road and possibly crash.
+I noticed that sometimes the vehicle steers off the road and crashs.
 It would be very unpleasant to take a ride in this car, would't it?
 In order to fix this we tune the part of the cost function affecting steering:

 ```cpp